 If you are a regular reader of this blog, you already know that I’m pretty passionate about planners and planning.
 Using a planner and planning out my day every morning is already a solid habit for me, and has been for a really long time.
 I was always the girl with the gigantic Franklin Planner during college—there is no way I could live without my planner!

 That said, even though I am a huge proponent of paper planners, using any sort of digital planning tool to plan your day out is just fine.
 As long as you are not relying solely on your memory, anything works!
 I have actually been using Google Calendar more and more lately because you can enter the address of where you need to be and it will then tell you how the traffic is when it’s time to leave and how much time it will actually take you to get there.
-As much as I love my paper planner, it can’t tell me that!
+I am also a big fan of the notifcations.
+As much as I love my paper planner, it can’t quite do either of those things!

 The how is a little more detailed, and something I will actually be working to improve right along with you.
 I have been thinking about how truly effective planning is way more than just scheduling appointments into your calendar, and I’m trying to implement these new ideas into my own daily planning sessions.